Compound Curve: 1960 Mercury Monterey – SOLD!

 Many convertible designs over the years relied on collapsible clear plastic rear windows incorporated into the top design.
 While this most often was done for engineering reasons, in the 1959-1960 Mercury Monterey convertibles, a clear plastic rear window mimicked the lines of the compound curved rear window of its hardtop models.
 The late 1950s recession combined with brand confusion between Mercury and Edsel made these care very rare sites even when new.
-This 1960 Monterey listed last week here on Craigslist in Frankford, Delaware is the first we’ve come across since starting this website.
+This 1960 Monterey Convertible currently listed here on Craigslist in Frankford, Delaware is the first we’ve come across since starting this website.
 Featuring a freshly rebuilt engine and clutch mated to its three-speed manual transmission, the current caretaker has their Monterey listed for $24,500.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this seller has their Mercury priced between the #2 “Excellent” estimate of $20,500 and the #1 “Concours” appraisal of $31,800.
-If you are serious about buying this Monterey, you can start the conversation by calling Gary at (302) 732-6404.
-When you do, please remember to mention you saw his Mercury featured here on GuysWithRides.com.
+If you are serious about becoming the next caretaker of this classic, you can start the conversation by calling Gary at (302) 732-6404.
+When you connect, please help spread the word about GuysWithRides.com and mention you saw his Merc featured on our website.

 For 1959, the Mercury Monterey (and Montclair) grew in size, adopting a 126-inch wheelbase.
 The Mercury-derived Edsel Corsair and Edsel Citation were discontinued and for the first time since 1940, Mercury used its own chassis and body.